skip to main content

 Shopping

-Known as one of the finest shopping areas in any major city, Union Square boasts various high-end boutiques such as Cartier, Valentino, Hermes, Fendi, Tourbillon, Saint Laurent, and many more!
+Known as one of the finest shopping areas in any major city, Union Square boasts various high-end boutiques such as Cartier (opens in a new tab), Valentino (opens in a new tab), Hermes (opens in a new tab), Fendi (opens in a new tab), Tourbillon (opens in a new tab), Saint Laurent (opens in a new tab), and many more!
 This section of The City continues to grow as a shopping destination.
-It is anchored by a large Neiman Marcus, Macy’s, Sak’s Fifth Avenue, Bloomingdales, and Nordstrom, at the Westfield Shopping Center.
-With Gap Inc. and Levi’s headquartered in SF, it is not difficult to find their stores in Union Square.
+It is anchored by a large Neiman Marcus (opens in a new tab), Macy’s (opens in a new tab), Sak’s Fifth Avenue (opens in a new tab), Bloomingdales (opens in a new tab), and Nordstrom (opens in a new tab), at the Westfield Shopping Center (opens in a new tab).
+With Gap Inc. (opens in a new tab) and Levi’s (opens in a new tab) headquartered in SF, it is not difficult to find their stores in Union Square.

-You can also visit shopping staples such as the Apple Store, Nike, Wiliam’s Sonoma, Target, and The North Face.
+You can also visit shopping staples such as the Apple Store (opens in a new tab), Nike (opens in a new tab), Wiliam’s Sonoma (opens in a new tab), Target (opens in a new tab), and The North Face (opens in a new tab).

 Landmarks

 Named in recognition of the Union Army supporters who gathered at this location during the American Civil War, Union Square is filled with historical landmarks commemorating many different aspects of San Francisco.
-The park was originally deeded by John Geary, a Union Army general who was the first mayor of San Francisco.
-Perhaps the most recognizable landmark within Union Square is the Dewey Monument, which honors Admiral George Dewey for his victory in the Battle of Manila Bay in the Spanish-American War.
-Pictured above, Ruth Asawa’s Fountain features a collection of iconic San Francisco landmarks molded together using clay to create the beautiful bronze fountain.
-Union Square is also home to The Cable Car Turnaround, where you can watch operators hand-turn each cable car as part of the world’s last manually operated system.
+The park was originally deeded by John Geary (opens in a new tab), a Union Army general who was the first mayor of San Francisco.
+Perhaps the most recognizable landmark within Union Square is the Dewey Monument (opens in a new tab), which honors Admiral George Dewey (opens in a new tab) for his victory in the Battle of Manila Bay in the Spanish-American War.
+Pictured above, Ruth Asawa’s Fountain (opens in a new tab) features a collection of iconic San Francisco landmarks molded together using clay to create the beautiful bronze fountain.
+Union Square is also home to The Cable Car Turnaround (opens in a new tab), where you can watch operators hand-turn each cable car as part of the world’s last manually operated system.

-Other Union Square landmarks include The Flood Building, The Westin St. Francis, Maiden Lane, Dragon’s Gate, and The Frank Lloyd Wright Building.
+Other Union Square landmarks include The Flood Building (opens in a new tab), The Westin St. Francis (opens in a new tab), Maiden Lane (opens in a new tab), Dragon’s Gate, and The Frank Lloyd Wright Building (opens in a new tab).

 Art Galleries

 There is no shortage of fine art in Union Square, with many galleries reopened and ready to display their unique and beautiful creations.
-Gefen Fine Art boasts over 10,000 square feet of exhibition space known for its color, vibrance, and modern appearance.
-The San Francisco Art Exchange (pictured above) offers renowned pop-culture photographs depicting music, film, sports, publishing, and more!
-Another nearby option, Weinstein Gallery, showcases an upscale and pricey selection that includes renowned artists such as “Chagall, Bauer, Calder, and Picasso, to name a few.”
+Gefen Fine Art (opens in a new tab) boasts over 10,000 square feet of exhibition space known for its color, vibrance, and modern appearance.
+The San Francisco Art Exchange (opens in a new tab) (pictured above) offers renowned pop-culture photographs depicting music, film, sports, publishing, and more!
+Another nearby option, Weinstein Gallery (opens in a new tab), showcases an upscale and pricey selection that includes renowned artists such as “Chagall, Bauer, Calder, and Picasso, to name a few.”

-Other popular galleries to visit nearby include CK Contemporary, Caldwell Snyder Gallery, Christopher Clark Fine Art, and Hang Art.
+Other popular galleries to visit nearby include CK Contemporary (opens in a new tab), Caldwell Snyder Gallery (opens in a new tab), Christopher Clark Fine Art (opens in a new tab), and Hang Art (opens in a new tab).

 Bars & Clubs

-Small local bars & clubs such as Sam’s Cable Car Lounge took the biggest hit during the Covid shutdown, but you can expect them to come back with a vengeance this summer!
+Small local bars & clubs such as Sam’s Cable Car Lounge (opens in a new tab) took the biggest hit during the Covid shutdown, but you can expect them to come back with a vengeance this summer!
 Grab yourself a “Cable Car Cosmo” next time you’re in Union Square, and let the good times roll!
-If you’re looking to catch a game with a big group or play games on their many tables, Golden Gate Tap Room has a drink and an activity for everyone to enjoy.
-Another awesome option in the area perfect for a boozy brunch is the rooftop bar Dirty Habit located on the rooftop of Hotel Zelos.
+If you’re looking to catch a game with a big group or play games on their many tables, Golden Gate Tap Room (opens in a new tab) has a drink and an activity for everyone to enjoy.
+Another awesome option in the area perfect for a boozy brunch is the rooftop bar Dirty Habit (opens in a new tab) located on the rooftop of Hotel Zelos (opens in a new tab).

-You can also enjoy a drink at Novela, Rickhouse, The Lark, Mikkeller Bar, and Peacekeeper.
+You can also enjoy a drink at Novela (opens in a new tab), Rickhouse (opens in a new tab), The Lark (opens in a new tab), Mikkeller Bar (opens in a new tab), and Peacekeeper (opens in a new tab).

 Events & Venues

 Large gatherings, festivals, and, ultimately, parties are returning to San Francisco with plenty of fun events set to occur in Union Square and the neighboring Theatre District.
-The Curran Theatre in Union Square plans to host Harry Potter and the Cursed Child later this year, while The Orpheum Theatre near Trinity Place will resume showings of Hamilton.
-San Francisco Playhouse has also resumed shows and will be open for in-person events by late July.
-Along with the array of ticketed shows opening at Union Square’s iconic theaters, you can also attend free outdoor concerts in Union Square each Saturday.
+The Curran Theatre (opens in a new tab) in Union Square plans to host Harry Potter and the Cursed Child (opens in a new tab) later this year, while The Orpheum Theatre (opens in a new tab) near Trinity Place will resume showings of Hamilton (opens in a new tab).
+San Francisco Playhouse (opens in a new tab) has also resumed shows and will be open for in-person events by late July.
+Along with the array of ticketed shows opening at Union Square’s iconic theaters, you can also attend free outdoor concerts (opens in a new tab) in Union Square each Saturday.

-You can also catch a movie nearby at Century Theatres San Francisco Centre or see a live show at the American Conservatory Theatre, Custom Made Theatre Co., Moment Improv Theatre, or The Un-Scripted Theater Company.
+You can also catch a movie nearby at Century Theatres San Francisco Centre (opens in a new tab) or see a live show at the American Conservatory Theatre (opens in a new tab), Custom Made Theatre Co. (opens in a new tab), Moment Improv Theatre (opens in a new tab), or The Un-Scripted Theater Company. (opens in a new tab)

 Back to Blog